Interview Resources

 2. Practicing to Make Perfect

-6. Dressing for the Video Interview
+3. Dressing for the Interview

-While the job interview location may now be a digital platform (and your couch), certain interview expectations stay the same—namely presenting yourself with professionalism and dressing for the job, especially when you’re interviewing from home.
-There’s an old adage—dress for the job you want, not the role you have.
-In a video interview, this could mean opting to dress a touch more formally—even if HR said the employees usually go for business-casual.
+No matter the setting of your interview, you’ll want to present yourself with professionalism and dress for the job.
+There’s an old adage—dress for the job you want, not the role you have.This could mean opting to dress a touch more formally—even if HR said the employees usually go for business-casual.
 (And, yes, you should wear pants during video interviews.)
+This could also mean ensuring your video background is appropriate, or opting to use a virtual background as well.

-7. Remember to Be Yourself
+4. Remember to Be Yourself

 After preparing for the logistics of a video interview, it can be easy to forget one simple thing: Be yourself and be prepared and share who you are!